 Fare and Passport Information

 While prices are always changing, the basic fare for the bus, trolleys, and streetcars is roughly $1.50 (children under four ride for free) and free transfers are valid for 90 minutes after the initial ride.
-Cable car tickets are slightly more costly at about $7 per ride, but they are a true historic gem that will you give the best views of the city and a very memorable experience (certainly more than the subway).
+Cable car tickets are slightly more costly at about $7 per ride, but they are a true historic gem that will you give the best views of the city and very memorable experience (certainly more than the subway).
 To save money, particularly if you plan on using public transportation frequently, you should purchase a MUNI visitor's passport, which is good for unlimited rides on MUNI transit (this pass excludes BART transportation).

 The passports are a good choice for travelers staying more than one day in the city, or Bay area, and they are available for purchase as a 1, 3, or 7-day pass.
 Prices for the passports vary, depending on the number of days.
 Passports are available at various locations throughout the city, and also online.
-To plan your trip ahead of time, and to see daily schedules with detailed maps, visit the SFMTA website.